Maytastico/macaronipanel-development/Fileusage.md

 `$file->setDescription("This is manuel when he traveled to New York");`

-Adding tags to this picture can be a bit tricky because this method requiers an array as a parameter and there are two methods or more for forward an array to a method.
+Adding tags to this picture can be a bit tricky because this method requiers an array as a parameter and there are two methods or more for forwarding an array to a method.

 First method: